 When I set out to write this post, it was going to focus mostly on women over the age of fifty and plus size women.
 In my experience as a boudoir photographer, these are the women who most often report feeling “unpretty.”
 But I want to take this a step further.
 Let’s bust the biggest beauty myths that are holding you back from seeing yourself as you really are: a beautiful – no GORGEOUS – goddess!

-We talk about beauty myths a lot in the studio.
+We talk about beauty myths and body confidence a lot in the studio.
 It made me think, “I need to address this on my blog since this is something I see SO MANY WOMEN face every day in my work.”

 BEAUTY MYTH: Older women aren’t beautiful.